It’s one of the most common Mountain Biking Injuries, and Jason Wright knew instantly that his collarbone was broken.

 Getting back in the saddle after an accident something Wright has done before.
 In 2018, he separated his right AC joint (shoulder) from a crash; last year he fell off his bike and fractured his right elbow.

-Injuries sustained while mountain biking are almost inevitable, according to Rebound physical therapist and avid mountain biker Lindsay Lund.
+Mountain Biking Injuries are almost inevitable, according to Rebound physical therapist and avid mountain biker Lindsay Lund.

 “People lose control of their bike, whether trying to push themselves on more technical terrain or going faster than they should,” she explained.
 “It comes down to the risks riders are willing to take on the trails.”